yebuzhen/Lab-Bot/README.md

 # Contributing
 ---
-If you want to understand the code, develop or contribute, please inform [Buzhen Ye]( mailto:psyby3@nottingham.ac.uk).
+If you want to understand the code, develop or contribute, please check the documentations in doc folder and inform [Buzhen Ye]( mailto:psyby3@nottingham.ac.uk).